sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) After 5 failures, the circuit opens — blocking calls and allowing the service to recover**

-**Explanation:** Circuit Breaker states: **Closed** (normal) â†’ **Open** (blocking calls after N failures) â†’ **Half-open** (allow test requests after timeout).
+**Explanation:** Circuit Breaker states: **Closed** (normal) → **Open** (blocking calls after N failures) → **Half-open** (allow test requests after timeout).
 It prevents cascade failures: if a downstream service is down, fail fast instead of piling up timeouts.
 After the reset timeout, the circuit closes again for retry.
 This is critical for resilient microservice architectures.

 </details>